Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Geometry/NearestVertex/README.md

 ## How it works
 1. Get a `Point` to check the nearest vertex against.
-2. Call `GeometryEngine::nearestVertex(inputGeometry, point)`.
+2. Call `GeometryEngine.nearestVertex(inputGeometry, point)`.
 The returned `ProximityResult` can be used to get the `coordinate` and distance between the vertex and point.
-3. Call `GeometryEngine::nearestCoordinate(inputGeometry, point)`.
+3. Call `GeometryEngine.nearestCoordinate(inputGeometry, point)`.
 The returned `ProximityResult` can be used to get the `coordinate` and distance between the coordinate and point.

 ## Relevant API
  - GeometryEngine
+ - MapView
  - ProximityResult

 ## Tags